-I think multiple things have gone.
-One is you have to be able to layer in and make sure that there is a functional understanding of revenue cycle management, where somebody knows to group those five codes and see, “Okay, this one is being denied systematically.
-That means that it’s likely that they have a payer policy where they don’t pay.
-That even if it’s not an explicit payer policy.”
-This is sort of a little tangent into a whole conversation we’ll do on another podcast.
+In order to perform this analysis, there needs to not only someone that is adept at analysis and pivot tables, but also someone that has a functional understanding of revenue cycle management, where that person knows to group those five codes into a particular category and identify through analysis, “Okay, this one is being denied systematically.
+That means that it’s likely that they have a payer policy where they don’t pay or require additional documentation or delays, even if it’s not an explicit payer policy.”
+Payer policies and whether they are explicit or secret is a separate little tangent into a whole conversation we’ll do on another podcast.

-I think where we came to today was making sure that they were putting together an analysis.
-That answered the particular question they were looking for, which was “If there is a group of CPT codes for group procedures, whether that’s a group of tests in the laboratory or a group of E&Ms or surgeries, for example, is this code in combination with this?”
-You have to know that if you’re doing a chondroplasty or something else.
-This code is similar to this code, or it’s not going to be paid in combination with this, or it’s going to be bundled.
+In order to answer the particular question they were looking for, which was “If there is a group of CPT codes or group of procedures, whether that’s a group of tests in the laboratory or a group of E&Ms or surgeries, for example, is this code reimbursable in combination with this?”
+You have to know that if you’re doing a chondroplasty or some orthopedic surgical procedure, whether that code is similar to other codes, or whether it’s not going to be paid in combination with this, or whether it might be bundled.

-Therefore, you have to put together those analyses and ultimately even link up multiple CPT codes, where if you are looking at an encounter level.
-You will want to create keys that link the CPT codes together.
-It’s probably the easiest way to do that if you don’t have a complex database structure.
-If you’re doing something like Excel.
+Therefore, unless you have machine learning in your wheelhouse, you have to put together those analyses and ultimately even link up multiple CPT codes, where if you are looking at an encounter level and will want to create keys that link the CPT codes together.
+It’s probably the easiest way to do that if you don’t have a complex database and software to analyze this, if you’re doing it in something like Excel.

-That means you might do something like 99.
-Again, I’m just making up an example, 99233 or something like that 234, where you might hyphenate those two or something.
-Again, you wouldn’t have two E&Ms like that.
-I’m just trying to make up an example that you would have multiple CPT codes and hyphenate those to create a key.
-So that you actually can see, “Oh, if we have these in combination with these, the payer is going to deny.
-It where they might not deny that code individually.”
+So that you actually can see, “Oh, if we have these in combination with these, the payer is going to deny, although they might not deny either code individually.”
 That’s a little trick that you can use if you’re trying to figure out “does the payer not deny an individual code, but they deny codes in combination with each other?”